Voddie Baucham: Family and church

 Baucham and his wife homeschooled their children, and he spoke against Christians sending their children to public schools.
 In his 2007 book, Family Driven Faith: Doing What It Takes to Raise Sons and Daughters Who Walk with God, Baucham argued that parents (especially fathers) can and should disciple their children through family worship and through attending family integrated churches.

 Critical race theory

 Baucham rejected critical race theory in favor of what he called "biblical justice", and saw it as a religious movement, with its own cosmology, saints, liturgy, and law.
 Baucham's 2021 book Fault Lines: The Social Justice Movement and Evangelicalism's Looming Catastrophe outlined his criticisms of the movement.
 In Fault Lines he argued that Critical Theory and its subsets, Critical Race Theory-Intersectionality and Critical Social Justice are grounded in Western Marxism, the public social justice conversation is perpetuating misinformation, and is incompatible with Christianity as a competing worldview.
 In August 2021, Baucham was accused of plagiarizing parts of the book and falsifying a quote he attributed to Richard Delgado, an early researcher of critical race theory.
 The publisher, Salem Books, rejected the plagiarism claim, saying it was merely a matter of style, while Delgado denied making such a quotation.

+Biblical apologetics

+Baucham's sermons and book, The Ever-Loving Truth: Can Faith Thrive in a Post-Christian Culture? advocate that Christians defend belief in the Bible with reasoned arguments rather than tradition or personal experience.
+Baucham promoted a specific argument for biblical belief resting on five claims: